Bracebridge, Ontario: Sports

+The new Muskoka Lumber Community Centre celebrated its grand opening on October 10th, 2024, after a three-year construction project that started in 2021.
+The sports-related facilities include an NHL-sized arena, multi-sport fieldhouse, and an outdoor courtyard and playground.
+The Muskoka Lumber Community Centre received the 2025 Parks and Recreation Ontario (PRO) Award of Excellence for Facility Design.

 Attractions and venues

 Bracebridge is the home of Santa's Village, a Christmas theme park, established in 1955.
 It was inspired by the town's location at 45 degrees latitude, halfway between the equator and the North Pole.
 In 2016, Bracebridge held its first annual Fire and Ice Festival.